-Though the proposal elaborates on the gender specific cultural and/or legal context in which the project will operate, clarification on the presence of indigenous people is required.
-CR15: Please revise the risk assessment (and ESMP) to include a proper assessment for this principle.
-Project is classified Category B in line with the AF ESP.
-CR16: Please revise the risk classification category after addressing CAR8 and CR

-15. Resource Availability 1.
-Is the requested project / programme funding within the cap of the country?
-Yes. - - 2.
-Is the Implementin g Entity Management Fee at or below 8.5 per cent of the total project/programme budget before the fee?
-Yes. - - - 3.
-Are the Project/Programme Execution Costs at or below 9.5 per cent of the total project/programme budget (including the fee)?
-No. The execution costs are at 8.17%, however UNIDO will also serves as the executing entity for a number of components/act ivities.
-The proposal presents justification for CAR9: Cleared UNIDO's execution of activities is limited to 1.5% as per the information on pages 86-89. - -

-why UNIDO will

-provide part of

-the execution

-services.

-Please note

-that when the

-Implementing

-Entity (IE)

-provides part of

-execution

-services for the

-project, the

-execution costs

-of the IE to 1.5

-per cent of the

-cost of the part

-of the project executed by the

-IT of the project

-cost.

-0031.

-0.000

-CAR9: Please

-clarify which

-parts of the

-project will UNIDO execute

-and specify

-their budget

-estimation.

-Please present

-a clear

-breakdown of

-the execution

-costs

-demonstrating

-that they are

-limited to 1.5% for the parts executed by UNIDO.
-Eligibility of IE 1.
-Is the project/programme submitted through an eligible Implementin g Entity that has been accredited by the Board?
+I

+(particularly to management

+justify why the measures.

+risk is

+negligeable),

+and that these CAR8: Not

+are not based on cleared.
+Please

+revise risk

+mitigation findings in line

+measure but on with comments

+the appreciation above.

+of the risks and above.

+impacts per se.

+CR16: Cleared,

+category has not

+Though the changed.

+proposal changeu.

+elaborates on the

+gender specific

+cultural and/or

+legal context in

+which the project

+will operate,

+· · · ·

+the presence of

+indigenous

+people is

+required.

+CR15: Please

+revise the risk

+assessment (and

+ESMP) to include

+a proper

+assessment for

+this principle.

+Project is

+classified

+0.0001100 1]

+Category B in line with the AF ESP.
+CR16: Please revise the risk classification category after addressing CAR8 and CR 15.
+Resource Availability Is the requested project / programme funding within the cap of the country?
+Yes. - - - - 2.
+Is the Implementing Entity Management Fee at or below 8.5 per cent of the total project/progr amme budget before the fee?
+Yes. - - - - Are the Project/Progr amme No. The execution costs are at CAR9: Cleared UNIDO's - - - belov cent total proje amm budg s at orUNIDO will alsov 9.5 perserves as theof theexecuting entityfor a number ofcomponents/actict/progrcomponents/actievities.
+Theetproposaliding thepresents execution of activities is limited to 1.5% as per the information on pages 86-89. clarify which parts of the project will UNIDO execute and specify their budget estimation.
+Please present a clear breakdown of the execution costs demonstrating that they are limited to 1.5% for the parts executed by UNIDO.
+Eligibility of IE Is the project/progr amme submitted through an eligible Implementing Entity that has been accredited by the Board?
 Yes. - Yes.
-However, UNIDO's current accreditation expires on 30 November 2025 Yes.
-Implement ation Arrangeme nts 1.
-Is there adequate arrangement for project / programme management, in compliance with the Gender Policy of the Fund?
-Partially.
-Section III, A and D provide a description of the roles and responsibilities of the implementing entity as well as executing entity and stakeholders that are going to be involved in the project.
-A full organization chart is provided CR17: Cleared Budget for ES and Gender specialist is included in the M&E budget on page 79.
+However, UNIDO's current accreditation expires on 30 November 2025 Yes. - Implementation Arrangements Is there adequate arrangement for project / programme management , in compliance with the Gender Policy of the Partially.
+Section III, A and D provide a description of the roles and responsibilities of the implementing entity as well as executing entity CR17: Cleared Budget for ES and Gender specialist is included in the M&E budget on page 79. - -